vatpac-technology/sops/docs/terminal/sydney.md

 	</figure>

 	!!! warning "Important"
-		Separation between aircraft tracking via the RIC SID to RIC is a **joint responsibility** of SDN and SDS.
+		Separation between aircraft tracking via the RIC SID to RIC and MARUB SID to MARUB is a **joint responsibility** of SDN and SDS.
 Aircraft will be assigned the appropriate departure frequency according to their direction of travel, and each controller will apply separation from the other departure controllers' traffic.

 === "SODPROPS"
 	<figure markdown>